mikeroyal/Apple-Silicon-Guide/README.md

  Ubuntu on UTM
 </p>

-[VMware Fusion 22H2](https://blogs.vmware.com/teamfusion/2022/07/just-released-vmware-fusion-22h2-tech-preview.html) is a software hypervisor developed by VMware for Mac computers.It creates a virtual machine and install an operating system (such as Windows or Linux) inside that virtual machine.
+[VMware Fusion](https://blogs.vmware.com/teamfusion/2022/07/just-released-vmware-fusion-22h2-tech-preview.html) is a software hypervisor developed by VMware for Mac computers.It creates a virtual machine and install an operating system (such as Windows or Linux) inside that virtual machine.

   * Windows 11 on Intel and Apple Silicon, with 2D graphics and networking support.
   * VMTools installation support for Windows 11 guest operating system on M1-based Macs.